frictionlessdata/dpm-js/doc/command-init.md

+$0 init

-Initialize (create) a Data Package by creating a `datapackage.json` file.
+Initialize (create) a Data Package by creating a `datapackage.json` file in the current directory.

-This utility will walk you through creating a Data Package package.json file.

 It only covers the most common items, and tries to guess sane defaults.
-See http://data.okfn.org/doc/data-package for definitive documentation on these fields, and exactly what they do.,
+See http://data.okfn.org/doc/data-package for definitive documentation on these fields, and exactly what they do.

-Press ^C at any time to quit.